gamesbook/pyprototypr/docs/additional_concepts.rst

 A column in a spreadsheet can be thought of as such a vertical list (but you would not usually use an “and” in it!)

-Lists in **pyprototypr** are written in a similar way but they need to be identified by wrapping them at their start and end by the use of *brackets*.
+Lists in **protograf** are written in a similar way but they need to be identified by wrapping them at their start and end by the use of *brackets*.